Why Are Men Not Dating Anymore: 21 Honest Reasons

 18. Fear of losing autonomy

-Similar to the fear of commitment, many men worry that being in a relationship will mean losing their autonomy.
+Similar to the fear of commitment, many men worry that being in a relationship will mean losing their autonomy and independence.
 This fear can be enough to keep them from entering the dating pool.
 They may fear the adjustments and compromises required in relationships, which could impede their lifestyle or personal choices.

 19. Commitment fears in males

 Commitment phobia is not just about long-term relationships; it also includes fears of not living up to partner expectations or dealing with potential conflicts.
-These anxieties contribute further to reasons men don’t want to date.
+These anxieties contribute to further reasons why men may not want to date.

 Watch British coach Matthew Hussey speak on why the modern man won’t commit in this video: